lidofinance/dual-governance/docs/mechanism.md

 Upon entry into the Rage Quit state, three things happen:

 1. The veto signalling escrow is irreversibly transformed into the **rage quit escrow**, an immutable smart contract that holds all tokens that are part of the rage quit withdrawal process, i.e. stETH, wstETH, withdrawal NFTs, and the withdrawn ETH, and allows stakers to claim the withdrawn ETH after a certain timelock following the completion of the withdrawal process (with the timelock being determined at the moment of the Rage Quit state entry).
-2. All stETH and wstETH held by the rage quit escrow are sent for withdrawal via the regular Lido Withdrawal Queue mechanism, generating a set of batch withdrawal NFTs held by the rage quit escrow.
+2. All stETH and wstETH held by the rage quit escrow will be processed for withdrawals through the regular Lido Withdrawal Queue mechanism, generating a set of batch withdrawal NFTs held by the rage quit escrow.
 3. A new instance of the veto signalling escrow smart contract is deployed.
 This way, at any point in time, there is only one veto signalling escrow but there may be multiple rage quit escrows from previous rage quits.

 In this state, the DAO is allowed to submit proposals to the DG but cannot execute any pending proposals.
 Stakers are not allowed to lock (w)stETH or withdrawal NFTs into the rage quit escrow so joining the ongoing rage quit is not possible.
 However, they can lock their tokens that are not part of the ongoing rage quit process to the newly-deployed veto signalling escrow to potentially trigger a new rage quit later.